Your Privacy Matters to Garmin

 When You Use inReach Services

 Our inReach products and satellite communication services were made to make sure you get help in an emergency.
-In order to do that, Garmin, our partners and our service providers may need to store the location of your inReach device along with text, SMS and email messages sent to and from your inReach device.
+In order to do that, we may need to store the location of your inReach device along with text, SMS, and email messages sent to and from your inReach device.

 When You Sync inReach Products